 The most auspiciously concocted day of the year dedicated to fond emotions came through for once.
 This show would add further spark to Milwaukee’s growing love affair with bass-lead oufits and deep genre fusion backed by classically trained string and brass musicians.

-Bo Triplex in its own regard, single handedly made R&B Soul, (like 70’s style with back up singers and everything) fun and musical again.
+Bo Triplex in its own regard, single handedly made R&B Soul, (like 70’s style with back-up singers and everything) fun and musical again.
 New Boyz Club since then has gone intergalactic.

 They matured quickly like a wild baby zebra, developing the markings of a seasoned adult, confident, aware and at ease.
-Their February show at the Public House this shows what familiarity and chemistry can do for musicians in a short amount of time.
+Their February show at the Public House shows what familiarity and chemistry can do for musicians in a short amount of time.